NFL, sports world reacts to injury to Bills' Hamlin - WHIZ News

 —

 “Damar Hamlin is the best of us.
 We love you, 3.
-Praying for you.” — University of Pittsburgh, where Hamlin played his college ball.
+Praying for you.” — University of Pittsburgh’s football account on Twitter.
+Hamlin played his college ball at Pitt.

 —